kanatohodets/hack-memorabilia-auction/README.md

 `hs project create`

-The CLI should walk you throug the rest of the setup flow.
+The CLI should walk you through the rest of the setup flow.